Prostitution in Northern Ireland: Research

 Despite the publicity given to the issue, there has been a paucity of research on prostitution in Northern Ireland.
 The Department of Justice carried out its own research published in 2011, and in 2013, it commissioned a research study, which was carried out by the Queen's University Belfast, and released in October 2014 (Research into Prostitution in Northern Ireland).
-The findings were dismissed by supporters of the Human Trafficking Bill, in particular Women's Aid and the DUP.
+The findings were dismissed by supporters of the Human Trafficking Bill, in particular, Women's Aid and the DUP.

 Current laws

 The legal framework is governed by Part 5 (Ss.
 58–64) of the Sexual Offences (Northern Ireland) Order 2008 (S.I.
 2008/1769 (N.I.
 2)), as amended by the Policing and Crime Act 2009 (on 1 April 2010).
-These create offences for loitering or soliciting in a street or public place for the purposes of prostitution (S. 59), soliciting from a motor vehicle (kerb crawling) (S. 60), organising, advertising, or recruiting into prostitution for the purposes of gain (S. 62), controlling a prostitute (S. 63), or keeping a brothel (defined as more than one person selling sexual services in a given location) (S. 64).
+These create offences for loitering or soliciting in a street or public place for prostitution (S. 59), soliciting from a motor vehicle (kerb crawling) (S. 60), organising, advertising, or recruiting into prostitution for the purposes of gain (S. 62), controlling a prostitute (S. 63), or keeping a brothel (defined as more than one person selling sexual services in a given location) (S. 64).